 Study Abroad Services conducted a "Design Your Study Abroad" survey in January of 2016 and then compared the results to the 2014 participant numbers.
 It's a good idea to align your program ideas with where student interests lie at NDSU.
 Design Your Study Abroad Survey Analysis.pptx

 Some locations are more of a challenge to recruit for than others, but if you are aware of that in advance it can help you be succesful.
 Here's the location results for the "Design Your Study Abroad" survey that was conducted in January of 2016.
 Design Your Study Abroad Survey Location Results 2016.pdf

 A copy of the syllabus is required.
 It will be utilized to answer student questions about the course and be posted on the program brochure page on the study abroad website.
 The course syllabus should include the following:

 Minimum Syllabus Requirements: As required by NDSU Policy 331.1 and any college requirements.
 Sample is provided on the Academics page.

 Course Objectives: Include program goals and learning objectives specific to the incorporation of components that will be learned abroad in addition to the discipline specific content.
-We recommend the use of one or more of the Faculty-led Learning Objectives (Academics page) that are based on the NDSU Undergraduate Learning Outcomes.
+We recommend the use of one or more of the Global Seminar Learning Objectives (Academics page) that are based on the NDSU Undergraduate Learning Outcomes.

 Course Objectives Mapped to Site Visits: All programs will map their learning objectives to the on-site visits.
 More details and an example can be found on the Academics page.